MarcoPortmann/Tinn-R/README.md

 - Remove all line breaks within the current text selection (> main menu > edit).
 - Tools window/panel > file management > file list of the current folder, right-click context menu: copy-file list inserts the name of all files into the editor (very preliminary, there is no option to select files).
 - Alt+down key in the R term opens a popup menu with recently used commands (very preliminary).
-- **Bugs, bugs, bugs, and missing features:** Don’t click on “auto hide” or “reformat”!
-There is no category or package filter for the library at the moment.
-“Printing”, “search in multiple files”, “apply filter” in the toolbar, invert case, LaTeX support etc. etc. doesn’t work at the moment.
+- **Bugs, bugs, bugs, and missing features:** There is no category or package filter for the library at the moment.
+Printing, LaTeX, Sweave, Knit, etc. etc. doesn’t work at the moment.
 Only the R highlighter works at the moment, the style descriptions in the highlighter menu are probably wrong or weird.

 ## Installation
 The app is **available [here](https://github.com/MarcoPortmann/Tinn-R/blob/Delphi-XE/Tinn_R/install_setup/bin/Tinn-R_3.0.3.6_setup.exe?raw=true)**